cwchentw/lightweight-cms/content/howto/how-to-run-mdcms-on-windows.md

   * [Babel](https://babeljs.io/)
   * [Flow](https://flow.org/en/)

-These dependencies are for *default* theme of mdcms.
-If you utilize another mdcms theme, your dependencies may vary.
+These dependencies are for *default* theme of Lightweight CMS.
+If you utilize another Lightweight CMS theme, your dependencies may vary.

 Currently, we utilize Sass as CSS preprocessor and Babel with Flow as JavaScript transcompiler.
 If you prefer other front end stacks over our choices, you may completely remove those, adding your own.
-They are independent of mdcms itself.
+They are independent of Lightweight CMS itself.

-## Build a Development Environment for mdcms
+## Build a Development Environment for Lightweight CMS

 ### Install Command-Line Tools